Saleh and Daoud Al-Kuwaity

-Saleh (1908-1986) and Daud (1910-1976) Al-Kuwaity (صالح و داوود الكويتي) were Kuwait-born Israeli musicians of Iraqi-Iranian ancestry who rose to prominence in the Arab world in the early twentieth century.
+Saleh (1908-1986) and Daud (1910-1976) Al-Kuwaity (صالح و داوود الكويتي) were Kuwait-born Israeli musicians of Babylonian and Persian Jewish ancestry who rose to prominence in the Arab world in the early twentieth century.
 The brothers had a pioneering role in the modern classical music of Iraq and Kuwait, especially the Iraqi maqam and Kuwaiti sawt genres.
 In 1951, the brothers immigrated from Iraq to Israel.

 Early life and work

 The brothers were born in Kuwait in 1908 and 1910 to a Mizrahi Jewish family which originally immigrated from Iraq.
-Their father, who was a Jewish merchant of Iranian ancestry, moved to Kuwait from the Iraqi city of Basra.
+Their father, who was a merchant of Persian Jewish ancestry, moved to Kuwait from the Iraqi city of Basra.
 Their family was part of the Kuwaiti Jewish community in the first decade of the twentieth century.

 In his childhood, Saleh began studying music in Kuwait from Khaled Al-Bakar, a famous Kuwaiti oud player in the early twentieth century.
 He soon began to compose his own music.
 Saleh's first song, "Walla Ajabni Jamalec" (By God, I admire your beauty), is still heard on Gulf radio stations.
 While still children, the brothers started performing for dignitaries and Al Sabah ruling family members in Kuwait.
 In 1928, the brothers moved to Basra at age 18 and 20 respectively and continued their music career.
 In 1932 at the time of Iraq's independence, the brothers gained Iraqi citizenship which was later revoked because they immigrated to Israel in 1951.
 In the late twentieth century, the brothers died in Tel Aviv as Israeli citizens.